Introduction

 2. The Burr Cut

-A Burr Cut is a grade 1 or 2 cut that leaves a fine ‘fuzz’ on the scalp.
-It is perfect for men who want a soft look without the full skin exposure of an induction cut.
+A Burr Cut uses a grade 1 or 2 guard that leaves a fine fuzz across the entire scalp.
+It offers a soft, velvety texture without the full skin exposure of an induction cut.
+The result is a clean, approachable look that works in both casual and professional settings.
+Men with well-defined head shapes especially benefit from this cut.

 3. The Butch Cut

-The Ask: Request a uniform #3 or #4 guard all over with the edges lined up cleanly.
+The Ask: Request a uniform #3 or #4 guard all over with the edges lined up cleanly at the hairline.

 4. The Skin Fade Buzz Cut

-A modern favorite.
-The top is buzzed short, while the sides are tapered down to the bare skin.
-This creates a sharp, high-contrast look that defines the head shape.
+A modern favorite, the Skin Fade Buzz Cut keeps the top buzzed short while tapering the sides all the way down to bare skin.
+This creates a sharp, high-contrast look that defines the head shape beautifully.
+The dramatic fade draws attention upward and gives a contemporary, fashion-forward edge to a classic cut.

-Best For: Younger men or those with a strong jawline.
+Best For: Younger men or those with a strong jawline and prominent cheekbones.

-Maintenance: High; requires a barber touch-up every 10–14 days to keep the fade crisp.
+Maintenance: High — requires a barber touch-up every 7–10 days to keep the fade crisp and defined.

 5. The High and Tight